In 1992, Cheri Thompson and friends witnessed 10 boys – one only 3 years old – getting beaten because they were begging for food.

 Cheri is the Founder and International Director of Challenge Farm.
 She has more than 35 years of missionary and teaching experience in 3 countries.

 Cheri is known in Kitale as "Mama Cheri" for her deep love for Africa and the African people.

-As a result, Cheri and several friends began a weekly feeding and education program for those ten boys.
-The program quickly grew from a once-a-week program to a full-time program serving over 200 children.
-It became known as the Light and Power Center.
-The program located in Kawangware, one of the worst slums in Nairobi, Kenya, provided children with food, literacy training, and basic work skills as an alternative to street life.
+As a result, they began a weekly feeding and education program for those 10 boys.
+The program quickly grew into a full-time program serving over 200 children, known as the Light and Power Center.
+Located in Kawangware, one of the worst slums in Nairobi, the center provided children with food, literacy training, and basic work skills as an alternative to street life.
 Gift bag making and welding became a source of income for many of the older boys.

 After training Kenyans to run the project, Cheri and her family moved to Kitale, Kenya in 1999.
 Light and Power Center was established in Kitale as a drop-in center where more than 50 street kids came for hot meals, medical care, and training in literacy and life skills.